dtaht/blog-cerowrt/content/post/cake_vs_everything.md

 We didn't actually crack lightspeed here, this is in part - is an artifact of linux defering "ping" until the device is more busy.

-BUT: I think a lot of people have been misled by reading older rrul graphs at slower bandwidths - many of the first fq_codel rrul tests published had 5mbit up bandwidths, this could incur delay of 5-10ms or more on the "sparse" flows.
+BUT: I think a lot of people have been misled by [reading older rrul graphs at slower bandwidths or non-ethernet technology](http://burntchrome.blogspot.com/2014/08/new-comcast-speeds-new-cerowrt-sqm.html) - many of the first fq_codel rrul tests published had 5mbit up bandwidths, this could incur delay of 5-10ms or more on the "sparse" flows in that test.
 In the fq-codel derived algorithms, there is actually *no* delay incurred for flows that are sparse enough to "jump the queue" - only queue building flows are ever delayed in fq_codel.

 Cake builds on this further by having an 8 way set associative hash and